avalanche-foundation/ACPs/ACPs/30-avalanche-warp-x-evm.md

 ##### sendWarpMessage

-`sendWarpMessage` charges a base cost of 41,875 gas for the log containing an unsigned warp message that it produces, which contains 4 topics and charges 8 gas per byte of log data.
-Signing a warp message also requires that validators are willing to sign the requested message, so there's an additional cost charged for the signature and storage based off of the cost of writing a single storage slot to the active state.
+`sendWarpMessage` charges a base cost of 41,875 gas

+This is comprised of charging for the following components:

+- 375 gas / log operation
+- 4 topics * 375 gas / topic
+- 20k gas to produce and serve a BLS Signature
+- 20k gas to store the Unsigned Warp Message

+This charges 20k gas for storing an Unsigned Warp Message although the message is stored in an independent key-value database instead of the active state.
+This makes it less expensive to store, so 20k gas is a conservative estimate.

-Note: this is a conservative estimate since writing to the active state merkle trie is more expensive than storing in a separate key-value database.
-Additionally, the cost of serving valid signatures is significantly cheaper than serving state sync and bootstrapping requests, so the cost to validators of serving signatures over time is not considered a concern that requires charging a higher gas cost up-front.
+Additionally, the cost of serving valid signatures is significantly cheaper than serving state sync and bootstrapping requests, so the cost to validators of serving signatures over time is not considered a significant concern.

 ##### getBlockchainID

-`getBlockchainID` serves an already in-memory value the blockchainID, which is available on the Avalanche Context, so this is charged 2 gas commensurate with other in-memory only operations such as accessing the block number.
+`getBlockchainID` charges 2 gas to serve an already in-memory 32 byte valu commensurate with existing in-memory operations.

-##### getVerifiedWarpBlockHash and getVerifiedWarpMessage
+##### getVerifiedWarpBlockHash / getVerifiedWarpMessage

-`GetVerifiedWarpMessageBaseCost` is charged for serving a warp message (either payload type).
-This operation is fully in-memory, so it only charges 2 gas.
+`GetVerifiedWarpMessageBaseCost` charges 2 gas for serving a Warp Message (either payload type).
+Warp message are already in-memory, so it charges 2 gas for access.

 `GasCostPerWarpMessageBytes` charges 100 gas per byte of the Avalanche Warp Message that is unpacked into a Solidity struct.